ZachWi/motorbike/README.md

 ```
 <leader>sd
 ```
-Now your pwd in neovim is the swapped folder (I often open telescope) You can also reconfig the paths for this nvim instance:
+Now your pwd in neovim is the swapped folder (I often open telescope).
+You can also reconfig the paths for this nvim instance:
 ```
 <leader>sm